 To accentuate your ideas and interact with your audience, use simple gestures.
 This might make you look more assured and connected.

-A genuine smile may make you look more approachable and pleasant.
-It can aid in establishing a favourable connection with your audience.
+A genuine smile may make you look more approachable and pleasant, helping you establish a favorable connection with your audience.

 9. Be prepared for potential questions and challenges